runtools/run/docs/content/introduction/what-is-a-resource.md

 ### What is a resource?

-In Run's world, a resource is a JSON (or YAML) document that allows representing almost anything: tools, documents, configs, APIs, libraries,...
-Embracing the principles of object-oriented programming, a resource is composed of attributes and methods, and can inherit from other resources.
+In Run's world, a resource is a JSON (or YAML) document that allows representing almost anything: tools, configs, APIs,...
+Resources embrace the principles of object-oriented programming, they are composed of attributes and methods and can inherit from each other.

 For example, let's create a resource that has a talent for mathematics – it can make additions.
 First, create a `@resource.json` file with the following content: